 How to Make Simple Syrup

 Simple Syrup is a syrup (duh) made by combining equal parts sugar and water and heating them until the sugar dissolves.
 The result is a solution to half-sweetened tea.
-Stir a splash or two of simple syrup into your tea for a sweet tea minus the sugar crystals, like my Lime Sweet Tea!
+Stir a splash or two of if into your tea for a sweet tea minus the sugar crystals, like my Lime Sweet Tea!

 - 1 cup sugar